romankh3/raspberrypi-home-ecosystem/README.md

 Step by step these guidelines can be used for creating own smart home ecosystem.

 You can use two ways to do it.
-* First is to go step by step throw the description.
+* First is to go step by step throws the description.
 * Second is to run bash scripts, which are based on the guidelines.

 # Features